About Philip

 From the outside, life still works.
 You’re functioning, delivering, holding things together.

-I found my way back to the things that ground me - time outdoors, steady mornings, walking without urgency, being present with the people I love.
+A return to the things that ground me: time outdoors, steady mornings, walking without urgency, and being fully present with the people I love.
+Coaching became a natural expression of that return.

-My work centres on presence, identity, emotional steadiness, and the courage it takes to live honestly.
+Today, my work centres on presence, identity, emotional steadiness, and the courage it takes to live honestly.

 Your Story